railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_contract.rst

 *  :guilabel:`Payment before delivery` : Open ERP creates an invoice in the \ ``Draft``\   state.
    Once this is confirmed and paid the delivery is activated.

-*  :guilabel:`Automatic Invoice after delivery` : the delivery order is produced when the order is validated.
+*  :guilabel:`Invoice on Order After Delivery` : the delivery order is produced when the order is validated.
 A draft invoice is then created when the delivery has been completed.

 *  :guilabel:`Shipping & Manual Invoice` : Open ERP starts the delivery from the confirmation of the order, and adds a button which you manually click when you're ready to create an invoice.

-*  :guilabel:`Invoice from the Packings`
+*  :guilabel:`Invoice from the Packing` : invoices are created from the packing stage.

 .. index:: Delivery